-If a foreign corporation elects to use an eligible treaty (e.g., Article 7 and accompanying Exchange of Notes of the 2001 United States-United Kingdom and 2003 United States-Japan Income Tax treaties) that provides a permissible method other than the rules of section 864(c) and 882 to determine its profits attributable to a U.S. permanent establishment, check the "Yes" box for question A on Part I of Schedule M-3.
-If an eligible treaty is elected, the foreign corporation must report on Form 1120-F, Section II, its business profits attributable to its U.S. permanent establishment under such income tax treaty that applies the OECD Transfer Pricing Guidelines in lieu of the effectively connected income rules of sections 864 and 882.
-When business profits are reported on Form 1120-F, Section II under an eligible treaty in lieu of the effectively connected income rules of the Code, the treatment of items in columns (c) and (d) must be adapted to apply the concepts of the applicable treaty.
+If a foreign corporation elects to use an eligible treaty (e.g., see Article 7 (Business Profits) and the accompanying Exchange of Notes to the U.S. Income tax treaties with the United Kingdom (2001), Japan (2003), Germany (2006), Belgium (2006), and Canada (2007)) that provides a permissible method other than the rules of section 864(c) and 882 to determine its business profits attributable to a U.S. permanent establishment, the foreign corporation must report on Form 1120-F, Section II, its business profits attributable to its U.S. permanent establishment under such income tax treaty that applies the OECD Transfer Pricing Guidelines in lieu of the effectively connected income rules of sections 864 and 882.
+In such a case, the treatment of items in columns (c) and (d) must be adapted to apply the concepts of the applicable treaty.